Techtonica/curriculum/projects/week-1-worksheet.md

 1. How can we send data reliably even if the network is unreliable?

 ### Part 4 - Submit your files
-- [ ] Submit your name-assessment.txt and name-bash-profile.png.
+- [ ] Submit your name-week-1-worksheet.txt and name-bash-profile.png.